-A basic rehabilitation program for a lateral knee ligament sprain.
+Here we outline an LCL sprain rehabilitation program for grade 1, 2 and 3 lateral knee ligament sprains.
 This will vary from patient to patient depending on a number of factors including the grade or severity of the injury.

 The following example is for information purposes only.
 We recommend seeking professional advice before attempting any rehabilitation.